cric96/ScaFi-Blocks/README.md

 ## About The Project

-blockly2scafi is a Blockly environment developed in Scala.js with a custom code generator for ScaFi.
+ScaFi-Blocks is a Blockly environment developed in Scala.js with a custom code generator for ScaFi.

 ### Built With